-In addition to extensive engagement during the year with NGOs, political and business leaders, engagement with the Acadia First Nation ("AFN") accelerated during the quarter.
+In addition to extensive engagement during the year with NGOs, political and business leaders, engagement continued to accelerate with the Acadia First Nation ("AFN") during the Quarter.
 Regular meetings have been scheduled with AFN leadership to discuss business opportunities.
-Subsequent to the end of the Quarter, a meeting was held with the Benefits Committee of the KMKNO (Provincial Mi'kmaq) Assembly toward concluding an IBA type agreement.
+During the Quarter, a meeting was held with the Benefits Committee of the KMKNO (Provincial Mi'kmaq) Assembly toward concluding an IBA type agreement and to initiate their input into the permitting process.
+The responsibility for the IBA was subsequently transferred to the local AFN, which will simplify and improve this process.
 The AFN continue to be supportive of the Company's development plans for the East Kemptville site.

-Next steps for site work involve the extraction of a bulk composite sample (approximately 10 tonnes) scheduled for January, 2019 to confirm the tin recoveries obtainable with the ore-sorting technology.
-This program, including preparation of the technical report, is expected to take five to six months to complete.
 The ore-sorting testwork, combined with a confirmation drilling program on the stockpile, will be utilized to finalize the small-scale site re-development model to the feasibility level of confidence.
 On permitting, in addition to the Mining Lease and Crown Land Lease transfer, work will also be initiated on the required Industrial Approval.